agabor/docs/_includes/parse-server/MongoRocks.md

 ## Installing MongoRocks

 To use MongoRocks, you will need to use a special build of MongoDB that has the storage engine compiled in.
-At Parse, we run an internally built version, as a pre-packaged version of MongoRocks did not exist when we initially migrated.
+At MSG, we run an internally built version, as a pre-packaged version of MongoRocks did not exist when we initially migrated.
 For new installations, we recommend that you use the Percona builds located [here](https://www.percona.com/downloads/percona-server-mongodb/LATEST/).
 These builds are 100% feature compatible with the official MongoDB releases, but have been compiled to include the RocksDB storage engine.
-We have tested the Percona builds with the Parse migration utility and the strata backup software, and verified that both work and are suitable for running Parse apps in production.
+We have tested the Percona builds with the MSG migration utility and the strata backup software, and verified that both work and are suitable for running MSG apps in production.

 ### Ubuntu installation